niscy-eudiw/eudi-srv-web-issuing-eudiw-py/install.md

 The EUDIW Issuer was tested with

-+ Python version 3.9.2
++ Python version 3.13

-and should only be used with Python 3.9 or 3.10.
+and should only be used with Python 3.10+.

 If you don't have it installed, please download it from <https://www.python.org/downloads/> and follow the [Python Developer's Guide](https://devguide.python.org/getting-started/).